ZentixUA/ImageSender/README.md

    tick the "Add to PATH" option during installation.

 2. **Install Google Chrome**:
-   Ensure you have Google Chrome installed on your computer as the browser is required for the program to operate effectively.
+   Ensure you have Google Chrome installed on your computer as the browser is required for the program to operate.

 3. **Download Repository**:
    Download and unzip the repository files into any folder of your choice.